gaia-unlimited/community-workshop3/docs/content/venue.md

 title: Venue
 ---

 The workshop will take place at the [PLNT facility](https://plnt.nl) located in the center of Leiden.
-Three rooms are reserved for the school:
+Three rooms are reserved for the workshop:

 [The Arena](https://plnt.nl/en/Bookings/the-arena/) for lectures, breakouts, and sprint time